Appraisal Services

 All appraisal work is conducted with strict confidentiality, objectivity, and adherence to professional standards.

-Fees are based on the time and complexity of your project, including research, inspection, and report preparation.
-A quote will be provided once the scope of work is determined.
+Appraisal fees are based on the time and complexity of the project, including research, inspection, and report preparation.
+A quote is provided once the scope of work is determined.

-If your artwork holds market value and you’re considering selling, a Market Cash Appraisal can help you understand what you might realistically expect to receive—cash in hand—after seller fees and shipping costs.
-I will assist in identifying which galleries, art dealers, or auction houses may be willing to consign, purchase, or offer your work at auction.
+If an artwork holds market value and you’re considering selling, a Market Cash Appraisal can help you understand what you might realistically expect after seller fees and shipping costs.
+I also assist in identifying the most suitable galleries, art dealers, or auction houses for your work.